Categories

 Perineal Massage

-Your go to guide on how to perform Perineal Massage for an easier birth
+Your go-to guide on how to perform Perineal Massage for an easier birth

 Perineal massage might sound like some foreign sexual massage technique but it’s really just as simple as its name.
 Massaging your perineum – the section around the base of your vagina.

 Now why would one do this you ask?
-Well there are several benefits, but the most popular one for mum’s to be is it has been shown to reduce the risk of tearing during labour.
+Well there are several benefits, but the most popular one for mum’s-to-be is it has been shown to reduce the risk of perineal tearing during labour.
 Yes, finally there is something you can do yourself to reduce the complications of birth.
 Anything to reduce the risk of pain and the risk of 3rd and 4th degree tears (essentially tearing from your vagina to your anus).
 Which is extremely unpleasant and has long term effects that can be horrendous.
 So anything to prevent that is a go to in my book.
 Now being pregnant, it’s sometimes a bit hard physically to do it to yourself so you can have your partner do it for you so your bump doesn’t get in the way.

 Benefits

-• Massage increases your blood flow which can help with your tissues stretching.
+• Perineal Massage increases your blood flow which can help with your tissues stretching.
 As you know this is very much needed during the labour & delivery process.
 Sometimes it’s unclear as to how much your tissue will stretch during that process so this is a great way to enhance your tissues ability to stretch.
 Which may reduce your risk of needing stitches during labour.

 • Can help with anyone who has had a previous injury or scar in that area.
+Hello 2nd child!

 • Lowers your risk of tearing especially 3rd and 4th degree tears.